sajmoni/elm-pixi/README.md

 ## Drawbacks

 Elm will own all state of the game.
-This means that
+This means that everything has to originate from within Elm.
+For example Physics.